Laws, regulations and policies

 - Canada Shipping Act – amongst others, sets out provisions for the regulation of vessel-related pollution prevention and response, vessel requirements and inspections, and vessel personnel and safety.

-- Navigable Waters Protection Act – sets out provisions for the protection of the public right of navigation, ensuring infrastructure and other works in navigable waterways are appropriately reviewed and regulated.
-Recognizing the variety of users of open water, Transport Canada may require aquaculture operators to obtain a Navigable Waters Protection Act permit.
+- Navigation Protection Act – sets out provisions for the protection of the public right of navigation, ensuring infrastructure and other works in navigable waterways are appropriately reviewed and regulated.
+Recognizing the variety of users of open water, Transport Canada may require aquaculture operators to obtain a Navigation Protection Act permit.

 Provinces and Territories Acts and Regulations